What to know about fasting blood sugar?

 - lack of coordination

-In extreme cases, low blood sugar can trigger seizures, loss of consciousness, confusion or the inability to drink or eat.
+In extreme cases, low blood sugar can trigger seizures, loss of consciousness, confusion, and the inability to drink or eat.

-Abnormally high blood sugar can cause the following symptoms:
+Very high blood sugar, or hyperglycemia, can cause the following symptoms:

 - increased hunger or thirst

 - blurred vision

 As with low blood sugar, high blood sugar may cause loss of consciousness or seizures if people leave them untreated.
 Persistent high levels can increase the risk of serious complications that doctors relate to diabetes, such as cardiovascular disease.